onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T1.2 Hello!

 - A Hello.
 What's your first name?
-- B My name'sB ill.
+- B My name's Bill.
 - A And what's your surname?
 - B Frasier.
 - A How do you spell that?